3 from Hell: Critical response

-Scout Tafoya of RogerEbert.com awarded the film four out of four stars, referring to it as Zombie's "most earnest and laid back nightmare yet."
-Shawn Garrett of Rue Morgue, while conceding that there are "no surprises here," deemed the film "a fitfully entertaining exercise in 'more of the same' as grimy crime film".
-Cody Hamman JoBlo.com awarded the film seven out of ten, writing: "While I do still wish the ending of The Devil's Rejects had been the end for these characters, I did find 3 from Hell to be a decent sequel."
-During the premiere, Kevin Smith called the film "horror heaven."
+Scout Tafoya of RogerEbert.com awarded the film four out of four stars, referring to it as Zombie's "most earnest and laid back nightmare yet".
+Shawn Garrett of Rue Morgue, while conceding that there are "no surprises here", deemed the film "a fitfully entertaining exercise in 'more of the same' as grimy crime film".
+Cody Hamman of JoBlo.com awarded the film seven out of ten, writing: "While I do still wish the ending of The Devil's Rejects had been the end for these characters, I did find 3 from Hell to be a decent sequel."
+During the premiere, Kevin Smith called the film "horror heaven".

-Luke Y. Thompson of Forbes said of the main actors "all three deserve better than re-quel hell."
+Luke Y. Thompson of Forbes said of the main actors "all three deserve better than re-quel hell".
 Meagan Navarro of Consequence of Sound wrote, "Having been down these exact same roads before, the climax is bereft of any tension and stakes...by the time the end credits roll, you feel it."
 A.A.
 Dowd of The A.V.
-Club found the film unnecessary, giving it a D+ and calling it "a slow death by nostalgia."
+Club found the film unnecessary, giving it a D+ and calling it "a slow death by nostalgia".
 Similarly, John Squires of Bloody Disgusting awarded the film one-and-a-half skulls out of five, writing: "3 from Hell is proof that sometimes in horror, dead really is better."
-Comics Beat reviewer Edward Douglas deemed the film "easily, the worst movie of the year."
+Comics Beat reviewer Edward Douglas deemed the film "easily, the worst movie of the year".

 Home media

 It was released on DVD and Blu-ray on October 15, 2019.
-Streaming rights are exclusive to Shudder, to which it was added on February 13, 2020.